stewemetal/website-1/docs/quickstart/ktor.md

 ## HTTP Controller

 Finally, we need an HTTP Controller to create the HTTP Route.
-In Ktor is will be expressed through an Ktor extension function:
+In Ktor, this can be expressed through a Ktor extension function:

 ```kotlin
 fun Application.main() {